Caltech-IPAC/spherex-archive-documentation/documentation/spherex_data_access.md

 These layers include:

 * **Browsable Directories:** SPHEREx on-premises data products are laid out in directories that can be navigated with standard web browsers.
-* **Application Program Interfaces:** IRSA provides SPHEREx data access APIs that are compliant with International Virtual Observatory Alliance (IVOA) standards.
+* **Application Program Interfaces:** IRSA provides SPHEREx data access APIs, most of which are compliant with International Virtual Observatory Alliance (IVOA) standards.
 * **Python Packages:** SPHEREx data at IRSA are accessible via the Python packages pyvo and astroquery
 * **SPHEREx Data Explorer:** IRSA provides a web-based Graphical User Interface (GUI) that makes it easy to search for, visualize, and download SPHEREx data.